Location: Milwaukee, Wisconsin

-Team - Ten x Ten, Vetter Denk, Urban Fugitives
+Team: Ten x Ten, Vetter Denk, Design Fugitives

 Urban Flashlights is the first in a series of networked riverfront destinations that establish a dynamic waterfront experience for the revitalized Harbor District in Milwaukee.
 The project amplifies the experience of the site, river and Milwaukee by designing through temporality, sensory response and memory.
 The project is built by Milwaukee’s Department of Public Work’s (DPW) and constructed of materials available in their stock yards.
 The design team created solutions through collective rapid model building with community members.
 Here we co-created a space to play, observe, learn and interact with the river and each other.

 In Winter of 2016, the design team was invited to the Take Me to the River Design Charrette organized and hosted by the Harbor District in Milwaukee.
 The kickoff for the design competition was a community design charrette.
 Following the event our team had ten days to respond with a resolved design and cost estimate.

 The Design team experimented with a unique format for a community charrette.
 Stakeholders were invited to respond to questions about the site and harbor, and simultaneously, the design team collaboratively built 16 different models in response to the answers and received real time feedback on the models.
 This formed the basis for the design ideas and allowed for a collection of concepts to truly emerge from the place and community.